 All students - both internal and external - will be invited to a meeting to discuss options and academic entry requirement for particular courses.
 This meeting will not form part of the decision making process on whether to offer a place.
 During this meeting the minimum required KS4 results for a student's specific academic route will be outlined.
 Admission to these courses will be dependent on the student achieving these results.
-These minimum requirements will vary by Post 16 course, for example for any Science A Level a minimum of Grade 6 at GCSE Science will be required.
+These minimum requirements will vary by Post 16 course.

-For the avoidance of doubt entry requirements for both internal and external applicants will be the same, and offers of places are offers of admission to the Sixth Form not offers to study particular courses.
+For the avoidance of doubt, entry requirements for both internal and external applicants will be the same, and offers of places are offers of admission to the Sixth Form not offers to study particular courses.